SKGEzhil/Quadratic-Equation-solver/README.md

 It is written in **Python**

 ## Setup
-1. Download the project from [Github](https://github.com/SKGEzhil/Quadratic-Equation-Solver)
+1. Download the project by cloning this repository
 2. Copy all the files to a new folder
 3. Run the file "main.py" <br/>```python3 main.py```<br/>
 4. You can choose your choice of solving<br/><br/>